SGAOperations/senate-path/README.md

 - [ ] Standardize styling with general style guide and usage (colors as well), potentially use styling library like tailwind?
 - [ ] Fix spacing in applications and nominations forms
 - [ ] Make the website look good on mobile
+- [ ] Use caching for gathering nominees on nomination form